 SolarWinds Wake-On-LAN is a pleasant tool to use with an easy-to-navigate interface that can be used to control the computers that are on the same LAN as the administrator’s computer.
 It can work as well as remote ones that can be accessed remotely – even over the Internet.

-This WoL tool can be downloaded as a standalone tool or can be acquired as part of SolarWinds’ powerful premium suite of tools: the Engineer’s Toolset and is available on a 14-day free trial for download and evaluation.
+This WoL tool can be downloaded as a standalone free tool or can be acquired as part of SolarWinds’ powerful premium suite of tools: the Engineer’s Toolset and is available on a 14-day free trial for download and evaluation.

 From Aquila Technology we get a WoL tool that is rich with features that can really help administrators by, for example, pinging computers and performing remote desktop access, and emergency shutdowns.